 When running this SQL query, if I see zero rows returned, it’s safe to remove the custom field definition from Advanced Custom Fields, and rule out the support requirement in the new theme.

-Now, if I do get some results returned, I need to dig a bit deeper and see if the data is important enough to warrant including in the new site.
+Now, if I did get some results returned, I needed to dig a bit deeper and see if the data is important enough to warrant including in the new site.
 To do this, I’d visit a handful of the posts by post_id in wp-admin, and see where the data is presented.
 To do this, I’d pinpoint which post_id I’d like to check, then visit it in the browser via …com/wp-admin/post.php?post=2379&action=edit

-If it’s not something that needs to live in the database anymore, it gets removed.
+If it wasn’t something that needed to live in the database anymore, it was removed.

 There are no significant performance implications if this unused data remains in the database.
 However it can become a source for confusion or uncertainty during times of troubleshooting.
 If it’s not used, lose it.

 I was planning to use some new plugins and remove others in the new installation.
 For example, I could lose Contact Form 7 and Google XML Sitemaps plugins, because that functionality will be handled differently with Gatsby.

 I also needed to add new plugins to the destination installation to support Gatsby and GraphQL: